Astra3l/ZXingQRCodeKotlin/README.md

 ```

 ## Buy me a coffee
 If this helped you consider [buying me a coffee ](https://www.buymeacoffee.com/riyasv).
-You can contact me through [LinkedIn](https://www.linkedin.com/in/riyasvmc).